Python DataFrame API reference

 Note

-Configure parameters before defining the job logic to ensure they take effect as expected.
+Configure the parameters before you define the job logic to ensure that they take effect as expected.